jundalisay/superb/content/en/superphysics/principles/chapter-07c.md

 For example, Physicists are unable to create real AI because they neglect the feeling aspect.
 We solve this by adding social interaction data as part of the training data for our proposed Artificial Sentience system called ISAIAH.

 <!-- The separation of memory from remembering is useful in:
-- Medical Superphysics for memory problems, dementia, and
+- Bio Superphysics for memory problems, dementia, and
 - Material Superphysics for the creation of artificial sentience. -->

 <!-- For example, the interplay of desire, mind-memory, and consciousness explains why  -->